 - Reciprocal benefits on participating partner airlines, including United, Qatar Airways and Singapore Airlines.

-- Fly Ahead on an earlier Virgin Australia domestic flight free of charge (except Lite fares).
+- Fly Ahead on an earlier Virgin Australia domestic flight free of charge (Flex fares only).

 - Complimentary once-off Gold status with Hilton or IHG.